Rail Traffic Flow Analysis to Reduce Congestion

 - Outbound train schedules from the main yards to various destinations.

-Train characteristics including routing information, running speeds, lengths and priorities; as well as track segment information defining mile points, rail type (single/double), track lengths, connections, siding locations, track speeds, and crew changes can also be changed within the model.
+Train characteristics including routing information, running speeds, lengths and priorities; as well as track segment information defining mile points, rail type (single/double), track lengths, connections, siding locations, track speeds, and crew changes could also be changed within the model.

 - The average and maximum number of trains on sidings at any given point in time,